jfreboud/jfreboud.github.io/_posts/2021-08-24-batch-learning.markdown

 The last part where things can get right is the **weights** **update** :smiling_imp:

-## Update the weights: the new rule
+## Update the Weights: the New Rule

 Let us recall the **update** formula for the **weights**: